davido912/data-proc/README.md

 ## Fun fact
 For closure of this project, using Architecture B with RabbitMQ, I packed in an inner queue to parse the directory that stores events using [watchdog](https://pypi.org/project/watchdog/).
-You can give it a shot and dump a JSON file similar in structure to raw_events.yaml inside of `images/base_python_image/raw_data/events` (make sure it ends with .json) and watch it live in action. ;)
+You can give it a shot and dump a JSON file similar in structure to events_sample.json and named as `custom_sample.json`  inside of `images/base_python_image/raw_data/events` (make sure it ends with .json).
+The file is then mounted into the cli container.
+Select `(2)` for loading the custom file and watch it live in action. ;)

-You can of course browse the data loaded in the Postgres database
+You can browse the data loaded in the Postgres database.